dl1bz/svxlinkdb4rptr/README.md

 $ sudo nano config.inc.php
 ```

+Have fun with SVXLINK Dashboard for repeater !

 ## Final words for note ##
 This program is free software; you can redistribute it and/or modify it how you want.
 This codebase is a "work in progress","as is" without any kind of support.